JellyTitan/ErgoDonk-Zero/docs/VIA.md

 ---

 # VIA
-Until the ErgoDonk Zero layout is merged into the official VIA repo, you'll need to load the VIA definition manually. ()
+Until the ErgoDonk Zero layout is merged into the official VIA repo, you'll need to load the VIA definition manually.

-> [!IMPORTANT]
+{: .warning}
 > Editing with VIA will only work after you've flashed the ErgoDonk Zero at least once.
+See [flashing](flashing.md) for first flash instructions.

 1. Visit https://usevia.app/
 1. Open the "Settings" tab by clicking on the gear icon at the top of the page.